rcarver/composable-shared-state/README.md

 # ComposableSharedState

-Tools to improve the ergonomics of sharing state from parent to child features in The Composable Architecture.
+Tools to share state from parent to child features in [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).

 ## Status